jublizoo/spring24-nodebb-orange-fruit/UserGuide.md

 # Feature: New TA account type which is displayed on profile and posts

 ## User Tests
+To test this feature automatically, see tests in [tests/topics.js](test/topics.js) on lines 139-149 and 190-204.
+This tests the creation of the account then also tests one permission (TA account can post announcements) to ensure that the account actually uses those permissions.
+This is sufficient because if no error was generated when making a TA account and testing it, the account type is valid and works.
-To test this feature automatically, see tests in [tests/topics.js](test/topics.js) on lines 139-149 and 190-204 To test this feature manually, build and run NodeBB (see readme), and create an account of any type (you will be able to choose between a student, TA, and instructor account type).
+To test this feature manually, build and run NodeBB (see readme), and create an account of any type (you will be able to choose between a student, TA, and instructor account type).
 Then, create a post.
 There are two ways to view a user’s account type.

 ![image](https://drive.google.com/uc?export=view&id=1khswyh9GNdvvn3kVcvUJBd7dugnDzwwt)